-What You’ll Need To Make Gluten-Free Earl Grey Tea Cake
+What You’ll Need To Make Earl Grey Cake

-- Almond flour: Choose almond flour rather than almond meal for this recipe
+- Almond flour – Almond flour rather than almond meal will make for a lighter cake

 - Baking powder